developedbyak/my-learning-docs/webpack/webpack.md

 │   └── js/
 ├── index.html
 └── webpack.config.js

 ```

+> We will learn `webpack.config.js` later ignore for now

 <h2 style="color:red">But wait this is just break codes into separate files, no webpack we used yet!!</h2>